fanji-isc/IRIS-Speed-Test/README.md

 docker-compose up
 ```

-When starting, you will see lots of messages from all the containers that are staring.
+When starting, you will see lots of messages from all the containers that are starting.
 That is fine.
 Don't worry!

 When it is done, it will just hang there, without returning control to you.
 That is fine too.
 Just leave this window open.
 If you CTRL+C on this window, docker compose will stop all the containers and stop the demo.